DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/language_api/modeling_inheritance.md

     :language: yaml
 ```

-The above `square` schema inherits from Shape as well, but it has a `final` modifier.
-This means that no other schema can inherit from Square.
+The above `Square` schema inherits from `Rectangle` as well via inheriting from `Rectangle`, but it has a `final` modifier.
+This means that no other schema can inherit from `Square`.

 ### Using Inheritance